This small farm just outside Greenville, SC has amazing blueberries plus seasonal produce and is every bit as charming as expected in the South.

 There are clear signs along a bumpy gravel path that winds its way to the back of the farm (I assume it’s the back, I was just following the signs!).
 All the signs tell you to keep going to get to the u-pick blueberry orchard so that’s what I did because I’m a rule follower.

 You’ll drive past a squash patch and some other vegetable patches, past the bee hives, and then finally get to a table with another sign and lockbox.
 This table has gallon buckets and a sign that asks you to please pay for your blueberries here.
-It’s $10/gallon so bring cash.
+It’s $12/gallon.
+They did say in 2023 they would take cash, cards, Venmo, PayPal and CashApp.

 It’s pretty obvious from there where to park as there were other cars when we went but even if you’re alone, just park next to the blueberry trees.
 We stuck to the mowed rows of blueberry trees and had zero trouble finding lots of beautifully ripe blueberries.
 We met the owner as well, an older gentleman with a dog at his heels.
 He assured us we were at the right spot and gave us some helpful hints on where the best berries were to be found.